xiansee/model-trainer/README.md

 ## Usage

 1. Copy the `docker-compose.yml` and `main.py` files from the [example](/example) folder.
 2. To train a model, you will need to prepare a `data_module.py` file and `model.py` file, each containing the dataset and model that you would like to train.
-For example, here is a simple LSTM model:
+For example, here is a `model.py` file with a simple LSTM model:
 ```python
 from torch import Tensor, nn